NexPlayer/Android-SDK/advanced.md

 3. **Clear Timed Text on the Screen** : Whenever timed text must be cleared from the screen (for example when seeking or stopping content), calling clear and invalidate will `clear` any existing text from the device screen.

-This class replaces the NexCaptionRendererFor3GPPTT in earlier versions of the `NexPlayer` SDK.

 To display CEA 608 closed captions however, please use `NexCaptionRenderer`.